LouisDeOliveira/TMAI/ReadMe.md

 - [x] Finish implementing arrow keys input simulation
 - [ ] Implement Gamepad input simulation
 - [x] Run TMInterface in separate thread to get data from the game more efficiently
+- [ ] Finish implementing general training routines for most RL methods, allow for online or offline training
+- [ ] (OPTIONAL) Look into implementing parallel envs by running multiple instances of the game

 # References